 By participating in the Awards, each “Entrant” fully and unconditionally accepts and agrees to comply with and abide by these Award terms and conditions and to accept all decisions of the Sponsor, which shall be final and legally binding

 The Awards period has been extended due to Covid-10.
-They opened at 9am on Monday 3 February and will close at 5pm on Friday 26 June.
+They opened at 9am on Monday 3 February and will close at 5pm on Friday 2 October.
 All official entries must be received by Homeless Link during this period.

 This Contest is open to any organisation which is a member of Homeless Link.

 There isn’t a limit on the number of categories that one organisation can enter.